How to identify a stroke in 3 easy steps

 - Ginkgo biloba has a long history of medicinal use, especially for conditions involving the brain.
 Ginkgo has the ability to strengthen blood vessels as well as increase blood flow to the brain.
 Take 120 mg daily.

-- Omega-3 fatty acids are one of my foremost recommendations for treating the conditions that make strokes possible.
-You can get omega-3s from fatty fish (e.g., salmon, herring, and anchovies), although I highly recommend buying only wild-caught fish and avoiding farmed fish because of the toxic chemicals they contain.
+- Omega-3 fatty acids are one of our foremost recommendations for treating the conditions that make strokes possible.
+You can get omega-3s from fatty fish (e.g., salmon, herring, and anchovies), although we highly recommend buying only wild-caught fish and avoiding farmed fish because of the toxic chemicals they contain.
 If you’re not a fan of fish or if you would like a more reliable source of omega-3 fatty acids, purified or molecularly distilled omega-3s are available.
-My first choice is Calamarine, a purified and stable oil in capsule form.
+A great first choice is Calamarine, a purified and stable oil in capsule form.
 Take 1,000 mg twice daily.
 For vegetarians or those with seafood allergies, flaxseeds and flaxseed oil are good alternatives.
-I recommend one to two tablespoons of flaxseed oil daily.
+We recommend one to two tablespoons of flaxseed oil daily.

 - Nattokinase is a naturally occurring enzyme extracted from fermented soybeans known as natto, a popular food in Japan.
 Nattokinase has been used as a heart and circulatory remedy for decades.
 Since it is very effective at dissolving blood clots, nattokinase should not be taken by anyone who is already on blood-thinning medications.
 Also, if you have surgery planned, stop taking nattokinase two weeks prior.
 Otherwise, take 100 mg three times daily before meals.